 The logical side of me says that spending $600 to play a game that I may or may not like isn’t rational.
 The emotional side, to join in a cultural hype, says otherwise.
-I upgraded my iPad just last month so it could more easily accomplish heavier forms of multitasking, like streaming and browsing.
-Why burn another hole in my pocket, only to play a game my iPad can’t play it?
+I just upgraded my iPad just last month so it could more easily accomplish heavier forms of multitasking, like streaming and browsing simultaneously.
+Why burn another hole in my pocket, only to play a game my iPad can’t play?
 What to do with that laptop if I don’t like the game, let it collect dust?
 Return it sans a restocking fee?
 Sell it to a friend at a significant loss?

 Other than for gaming, having this laptop would be redundant, as my iPad easily does all the basics.
 I have a current rotation of games I’m far from finishing, because of my intermittent schedule and on-and-off playing style.
 I don’t want to continually think about the UX I’m utilizing.
 I can’t send and receive texts and iMessages from this laptop, and it doesn’t integrate with the rest of my iOS ecosystem.
 I don’t want to have switch between two different keyboard layouts, nor map one keyboard to imitate the other.

 Gaming laptops are heavy—and I’m not an RBG lights person.
-I’d have to purchase all new peripherals for this the laptop, because my current AirPods Pro and Magic Mouse (I am not a trackpad person) wouldn’t work with the laptop.
+I’d have to purchase all new peripherals for this the laptop, because my current AirPods Pro and Magic Mouse wouldn’t work with the laptop.
 I don’t want to spend a thousand hours removing bloatware, updating firmware and OS patches, and configuring before I can even game.